 When Agastya was going down south, he met Vindhyachal.
 Vindhyas is a mountain range in India that is much older than the Himalayas.
 Among the mountains, Himalaya was elected as the King of the mountains.
 So, when Agastya was going down south, Vindhyachal was angry and he stopped Agastya and said, “How can you make Himalaya the king?
 He is just a child compared to me.”

 Now Agastya knew that when a man gets angry it can be pretty bad; when a mountain gets angry, we do not know what he will do.
 When Agastya sat down, because Vindhyachal was very devout, he bowed down to Agastya.
 So, Agastya said, “Just stay there.
 I will go down south and come back; then we will look at your issue.”
-So, Vindhyachal remained bowed down, waiting for Agastya to come back.
+So, Vindhyachal remained bowing down, waiting for Agastya to come back.
 Agastya never came back.
 Next time when he came north, he went the other way through Jagannath, Puri, just to avoid Vindhyachal, so that he remains subdued.
 Vindhyachal is small because he is bowed down.
 Himalaya is tall because he is standing up and still growing.

 Sri Agastya is mentioned in very many ancient texts.
 Including, but not limited to: